 - Resumes of key management, blurbs on other management members

 - Job descriptions/titles

 - Copies of any agreements having bearing on the business plan

 - Copies of licenses

 - Personal and business tax returns (if applying for a loan)

 - Photos or sketches of the building, property, equipment, products

 - Industry studies or other information supporting industry trends

 - Summaries of secondary market studies

-The business plan questionnaire should be a guide for you to use as an outline and checklist of items that will need to be addressed in your company’s business plan.
-Growthink’s Ultimate Business Plan Template includes each of these key elements and more to help your business succeed.
+The above sample survey questionnaire for a business plan should be a guide for you to use as an outline and checklist of items that will need to be addressed in your company’s business plan.
+Growthink’s fill in the blank business plan includes each of these key elements and more to help your business succeed.